From the director of Wolf Creek, we have a 2007 horror film Rogue, also known as Territory.

 - Never Smile at a Crocodile: The film even has the trope naming song playing in the credits.

 - Nothing Is Scarier: The crocodile doesn't physically appear in several scenes; victims either vanish or fall prey to Gory Discretion Shots.
 It's remarkable how terrifying just the shot of a tail disappearing into the water can be.
+Even when on screen, the crocodile is not scariest when it's thrashing about attacking characters, but silently and slowly floating in the water towards its target, waiting to ambush.

-- Oh Crap!: Neil silently climbs out of the water in the dead of night, when he hears a reptilian growl nearby.
+- Oh, Crap!: Neil silently climbs out of the water in the dead of night, when he hears a reptilian growl nearby.
 His expression is perfectly captured in the torch light.

 - One-Word Title: Obviously.